Modern Roller Shutters

 Today's roller shutters can claim a whole host of technological improvements over their predecessors.
 We have brushed guide tracks to protect the shutter slats & extend their life.
 We use foam-insulated aluminium slats to give you the best weather & noise protection while keeping the material a lot more lightweight than the iron shutters we spoke about above.
 100% of our product line is motorised and eliminates the need & hassle of rolling shutters up & down manually (and, once bored of that, never opening (or closing) them again.

-Reviews of modern shutters tell us that customers are generally looking to buy roller shutters to solve a variety of needs and give them the most benefit possible.
+Reviews of modern shutters tell us that customers are generally looking to buy roller shutters that are multi functional and give them the most benefit possible.
 While you could build a shutter that served one need exceptionally well, it wouldn't be as versatile to the other benefits.
 For instance, our Fortress Shutter is a steel security shutter designed for maximum security.
 If we applied this to all our shutters customers who just wanted to block light or sound would be overburdened with heavier product with fewer colour options.
 Instead, those who want a shutter for light blocking can easily get a Colorbond shutter to suit their needs.

 If today's modern shutter design is indicative of the future, it's very bright for shutters.
 Our shutter designs are always evolving & giving customers the best possible options.